neithernut/dr.w.falls/doc/design/ServerClient.md

 will close the connection on behalf of the client.

-The connection will also be closed if the waiting phase ended without successful player registration.
-In the case of a closed connection, the task will end.
+The connection will also be closed if the waiting phase ended without successful player registration or if a phase function returns an end of game indication.
+In the case of a closed connection, the task will terminate.

 ## Game master console task